 - by animals – including wild pigs, stock and pets.

 Kauri trees can be infected for a long time before they show any signs of sickness.
 Controlling the spread of Phytophthora agathidicida is critical to ensuring kauri are protected.

-Controlling the spread of kauri dieback, regardless of who owns the land the kauri trees are on, is critical to ensuring these trees remain standing.
+Controlling the spread of the disease – regardless of who owns the land the trees are on – is critical to ensuring kauri are protected.

 In partnership with mana whenua, Tiakina Kauri collaborates with regional councils across kauri lands.
 Together we provide education and awareness tools to communities.
-This includes cleaning stations and signage across kauri forest areas.
-These are designed to help ensure visitors to kauri forests follow the appropriate hygiene steps to help prevent the spread of dieback disease.
+This includes cleaning stations and signage to support protection across kauri forest areas.
+These are designed to help ensure visitors to kauri forests follow the appropriate hygiene steps to help prevent the spread of Phytophthora agathidicida.

 Find out more